PromiseDodzi/comp_methods_dogon/README.md

 ## Acknowledgments

 This work is based on data from Heath et al.'s *"Dogon Comparative Wordlist"* (2016).
-CLDF framework tools were used for dataset curation and analysis.

 Special thanks to all BANG project members for their invaluable contributions to this project.